x0aa7i/aliens-quest/src/content/solutions/dark-forest/index.md

 ### The Fermi Paradox Connection

 If all civilizations follow this logic, it explains why we haven’t detected any signals or encountered other intelligent life.
-They are all hiding, just like us.
+They are all hiding.
 The universe isn’t empty—it’s full of civilizations too afraid to speak.

 ### The "Strike First" Principle